KDE/kdeconnect-kde/plugins/README.txt

 7. Open src/org/kde/kdeconnect/Plugins/PluginFactory.java.
   A. Copy "import … PingPlugin" line with replacing "PingPlugin" with "FindMyPhonePlugin".
   B. Copy "PluginFactory.registerPlugin(PingPlugin.class);" line with replacing "PingPlugin" with "FindMyPhonePlugin".
-8. Open src/org/kde/kdeconnect/NetworkPackage.java.
-Copy a "public final static String PACKAGE_TYPE_PING = …" line
+8. Open src/org/kde/kdeconnect/NetworkPacket.java.
+Copy a "public final static String PACKET_TYPE_PING = …" line
-   replacing "PING" with the package type you will be using (should match the desktop client).
+   replacing "PING" with the packet type you will be using (should match the desktop client).
 9. Now you have an empty skeleton to implement your new plugin logic.